erichonorez/notes/microservice_architecture_is_not_a_software_development_approach.md

-# Warning to Microservices
+# Microservice architecture is not a software development approach

+Microservices are often presented in contrast of monolithic applications which are frequently associated to a Big Ball of Mud.
+If your application is a BBoM don't expect microservices will help.
+They are not a turnkey solution to good design and modularity.

-It is really important to understand that microservices are just an architecture style.
+I think that it is really important to understand that microservices are just an architecture style.
 It's nothing more than Service Oriented Architecture with a couple of opiniated patterns, principles and practices.
-These tools give you guidelines in order to create distributed systems.
+These tools give guidelines in order to create distributed systems.
 The main goal of this kind of architecture is to enable different teams to work autonomously on different part of a system and thus improve the overall productivity.
-When well applied microservices are an investment that will allow you to quickly evolve and making choices independently.
+When well applied microservices are an investment that will allow you to quickly evolve and make choices independently from other teams.

-Microservices are often presented in contrast with monolithic applications which are often associated to a Big Ball of Mud.
-If your application is a BBoM don't expect that microservices can help.
-They are not a turnkey solution to good design.

-Microservices won't help you to improve the quality of your code or your design.
-This architecture style is not a solution to better understand what your application do and how, how to organise the code to make it less messy or make the application less buggy.
+Microservices won't help you to improve the quality of your code.
+This architecture style is not a solution to better understand what your application do and how.
+It doesn't tell you how to organise the code to make it less messy or less buggy.

-If you end up with a monolithic BBoM application and you haven't learn from your mistakes you will probably end up just have some micro-BBoM.
-And probably that the sum of each micro-BBoM is greater than the monolithic BBoM.
+If you ended up with a monolithic BBoM application and you haven't learn from your mistakes you will probably still end up with some micro-BBoM.
+Moreover I think that the sum of each micro-BBoM is probably greater than the monolithic BBoM.
-A solution relying on bad designed / implemented micro-services is worst than a monolithic application.
+A solution relying on bad designed and implemented microservices is worst than a bad monolithic application.

-Building, maintaining and monitoring distributed systems is a lot of challenges.
-The additional complexitiy of distributed system architectures plus the complexity of your application's domain could make the overall system a bigger mess.
+Building, maintaining and monitoring distributed systems is a lot of challenges. **The additional complexitiy of distributed system architectures plus the complexity of your application's domain could make the overall system a bigger mess**.

-In order to get the advantages of the microservice architecture in your projects your must have the certain level of maturity.
+In order to get the advantages of the microservice architecture in your projects I think you must have the certain level of maturity.

+Here are some examples of additional complexities introduced by distributed architectures.

 ## Domain knowledge and design